skainet-dev/miKrograd/README.md

 # miKrograd

-This project is an attempt to port of [a tiny scalar-valued autograd engine and a neural net library on top of it with PyTorch-like API](https://github.com/karpathy/micrograd) by Andrej Karpathy into Kotlin multiplatform.
+This project is an attempt to port micrograd - [a tiny scalar-valued autograd engine and a neural net library on top of it with PyTorch-like API](https://github.com/karpathy/micrograd) by Andrej Karpathy into Kotlin multiplatform.

 ### Example usage